 A good car that missed the mark of being great by limiting its engine options and by cutting its standard features list short for the class it competes in.

 Pros: assertive exterior aesthetic – tons of active safety features – great mpg ratio – superb interior look and feel

 Cons: cramped second row – unintuitive infotainment system

-Base UX models come equipped with a 2.0-liter inline-4 engine that will deliver 169 horsepower, which is underwhelming, to say the least.
-A hybrid version is available in the form of the Lexus UX 250h that sports a different 2.0-liter plus an electric motor and set of batteries that will up the output at 176 horsepower, nowhere near enough to compete with most of the other models on our list.
+Base UX models come equipped with a 2.0-liter inline-4 engine that will deliver 169 hp, which is underwhelming, to say the least.
+A hybrid version is available in the form of the Lexus UX 250h that sports a different 2.0-liter plus an electric motor and set of batteries that will up the output at 176 hp, nowhere near enough to compete with most of the other models on our list.

 What the UX has going for it, though, is safety.
 Scoring top marks on both NHTSA’s and IIHS’s tests, the Lexus received 5 stars out of 5 overall from the former and was awarded a Top Safety Pick by the latter.

 As far as standard options go, all future owners can expect features such as Automatic Emergency Braking, Adaptive Cruise Control, Blind-spot Monitors, Active Lane Control, dual-zone automatic climate control, a 7.0-inch color touch, and a 7.0-inch instrument cluster, both Android Auto and Apple CarPlay connectivity, 4 USB ports, satellite radio, and Bluetooth audio streaming.

 Exceptional list of standard features, especially considering the active safety features it includes.
 If a car could score 11 on a scale of 1 to 10, this is what its base model would look like.